 My aim and passion was to spread knowledge of (and confidence of using) British Sign language and Deaf awareness across the community and break down communication barriers in the future for Deaf people, starting with the teaching of children in mainstream schools.
 I later introduced teaching basic British Sign language to adults initially as part of my involvement with Hearing Dogs for Deaf People.
 I ran weekly classes for other Hearing Dog volunteers and also for those who were Hearing Dog recipients.

-I now have 5 BSL clubs running in the local mainstream schools and 3 adult groups.
-My groups are based on inclusivity and several of the people attending my groups are deaf themselves.
+I now have several BSL classes running in the local mainstream schools, a number of adult groups, private students (1:1) and I have been fortunate to work with some fantastic organisations and charities delivering BSL to staff, memebrs and beneficieries.
+My classes are based on inclusivity and several of the people attending my groups are deaf themselves.

 The curriculum and individual session plans that I have created allow the learners ( children and adults) to learn this new skill in a relaxed, practical and fun way.
 There are no exams and no formal qualifications awarded, however 1:1 assessment and end of stage certificates are awarded.
 I have the flexibility to spend as much time as is required on different subjects and skills because there is no formal element to my programme of learning.
 My goal for my learners is that they learn BSL skills in such a way that they have the confidence to use them in everyday life when meeting Deaf people in our community.
 As such I regularly revisit topics and themes to ensure that the basic skills and vocabulary are retained, even as we move onto more advanced topics and use of more complicated linguistic skills.
 I have developed a wide range of resources including BSL bingo for all topics, which are the highlight for all learners, whatever their age!
 I build games and revision tasks into every session.